dasheck0/arc42-pandoc/README.md

 * [ ] Add and enforce section header to template files, which can be used to describe it within the list command
 * [ ] Add pandoc integration, to build html, word or pdf from markdown
 * [ ] Add support for detecting templates from a web resource
+* [ ] Write tests

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[dasheck0]/arc42-pandoc.
+Bug reports and pull requests are welcome on GitHub at https://github.com/dasheck0/arc42-pandoc.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License